Individual Personal Counselling

 - Concern about your own safety.

 - Knowledge of another person being abused or assaulted.

 We hold all aspects of clients’ involvement with CCS in utmost confidence.
 Personally identifiable information regarding individuals using our services is not discussed with outside parties (e.g. parents or partners) without prior written consent of the client.
 Receptionists and other staff do not acknowledge to anyone making such inquiries whether or not an individual is a client of CCS.
 Client records are maintained for 5 years after the date of the last contact and are then destroyed.

 Note: Counsellors are ethically and/or legally allowed or required to disclose confidential information to the appropriate authorities under certain circumstances.
 See our privacy statement for further information.

 Clayton Counselling Services tries to meet the needs of all clients.
 As the year progresses, there is an increasing demand for our services and, consequently, waiting lists rapidly develop.
 In order to accommodate many individuals, we need to ensure that every available appointment spot is used.
 Therefore, we request that clients keep their appointments as scheduled.

-Unless warranted by exceptional circumstances, if a client misses two intake appointments, two individual, or two group counselling appointment without notifying us at least 24 hours prior to the scheduled appointment time, s/he will not be allowed to book another appointment .
-Also, clients repeatedly cancelling individual or group counselling sessions may be refused additional services.
+Unless warranted by exceptional circumstances, if a client misses two intake appointments or two individual counselling appointment without notifying us at least 24 hours prior to the scheduled appointment time, s/he will not be allowed to book another appointment .
+Also, clients repeatedly cancelling individual counselling sessions may be refused additional services.
 However, CCS reserves the right to make decisions about services on a case by case basis, taking clinical information into account.